Your Guide to Choosing the Perfect HOA Manager in South Orange County

 Tailoring Services to Your HOA’s Specific Needs

-Before you even search, look inward.
-What are your biggest pain points?
+Before you even search, look within.
+What are the source(s) of your biggest pain?

 -

-Self-Assessment: What’s working well with your current management (or self-management)?
+Self-Assessment: What’s going well with your current management (or self-management)?
 What’s not?
 Are finances a mess?
 Is maintenance lagging?
 Is communication poor?
-Is rule enforcement inconsistent?
-Are you struggling with vendor oversight?
+Does enforcement of the rules vary?
+How do you handle vendor management?

 -

-Prioritize: What are the absolute must-have services?
+Prioritize: What offerings are the killer apps?
 What are the nice-to-haves?
-Knowing your priorities helps you evaluate proposals effectively.
+Understanding your priorities will help you to compare proposals more or less efficiently.

 -